Sahara Sea: 21st century

 The project regained steam in the mid 2010s with the creation of the association Cooperation Road which in 2018 obtained the approval of the Tunisian government.

 Appearances in literature

 The notion of a Sahara Sea has been featured several times in literature, most notably in Jules Verne's last novel, Invasion of the Sea, which directly referred to the plan of Roudaire and de Lesseps.
-The idea of a flooded Sahara Desert also occurs in The Secret People by John Wyndham.
+The idea of a flooded Sahara also occurs in The Secret People by John Wyndham.

-In the 2017 film Aquaman, the Sahara desert was once a sea inhabited by an Atlantean tribe.
+In the 2018 film Aquaman, the Sahara was once a sea inhabited by an Atlantean tribe.

 Other desert flooding projects

 Since the late 19th century there have been proposals to connect Lake Eyre in the South Australian desert to the ocean via canal.

 In 1905, engineers working on an irrigation canal in southern California accidentally released the waters of the Colorado River into a formerly dry basin, creating a large saline lake known as the Salton Sea.
 Although the lake has shrunk considerably since its creation, it remains the largest lake in the state of California.